-Ford resuming production of lucrative F-Series trucks on Friday
+Ford resuming production of lucrative F-150 trucks on Friday

-DETROIT (Reuters) - Ford Motor Co (F.N) said on Wednesday that production of its best-selling and highly profitable F-150 pickup trucks would resume on Friday at its Dearborn, Michigan, plant, which had been closed because of parts shortages caused by a fire at a key supplier.
+DETROIT (Reuters) - Ford Motor Co (F.N) said on Wednesday that production of its popular and highly profitable F-150 pickup trucks would resume on Friday at its Dearborn, Michigan, plant, which had been closed for more than a week because of parts shortages caused by a fire at a key supplier.

-The No. 2 U.S. automaker also said F-150 production would resume at its Kansas City, Missouri, plant on Monday, as would assembly of its Super Duty F-Series pickup trucks at a Ford plant in Louisville, Kentucky.
+The No. 2 U.S. automaker also said production would resume on Monday at a second F-150 plant in Kansas City, Missouri, as well as its F-series Super Duty truck plant in Louisville, Kentucky.

 Production of the Expedition and Navigator SUVs continues without interruption at Louisville, Ford said.

+Working with Meridian and other suppliers, Ford said it moved 19 dies - used to shape magnesium parts - out of the Eaton Rapids plant in 30 hours.
+After inspecting and repairing the dies, Ford said some portions of the Eaton Rapids facility were able to restart production.

+The automaker also flew one die weighing 87,000 pounds (39.5 tonnes) to a Meridian plant in Nottingham, England, after commissioning a giant Russian-built Antonov cargo plane - one of only 21 in the world.

-The company said it expected an adverse impact of 12 to 14 cents per share on second-quarter earnings, but affirmed its full-year guidance, saying it believed it could make up most of the lost production.
+Ford said it expected an adverse impact of 12 to 14 cents per share on second-quarter earnings, but affirmed its full-year guidance, saying it believed it could make up most of the lost production.

 Ford shares closed up 1.6 percent at $11.40.